Google’s New $5 Budget Rule for Demand Gen Campaigns: What You Need to Know

 FAQs

-What is the new minimum daily budget for Demand Gen campaigns?
+What is the new minimum budget for Demand Gen campaigns?

-Campaigns currently operating below the minimum threshold can continue as they are.
-However, any budget or scheduling changes must comply with the new requirement.
+Yes, campaigns already operating below the minimum threshold can continue as they are.
+However, changes to budgets or scheduling will need to meet the new $5 daily minimum requirement.

 Comments